 SIEGEL: Perhaps we can throw in how power plants contribute to it as well?

-Ms. LAYKE: Well, if you look across, and let me just take the example of a single unit because it gives you a little bit of comparison.
-An average car in the United States, and that's 4.5 tons of CO2 equivalent in the atmosphere per year.
+BLOCK: Well, if you look across, and let me just take the example of a single unit because it gives you a little bit of a comparison.
+An average car in the United States emits 4.5 tons of CO2 equivalent into the atmosphere per year.
 A power plant, by contrast is 8.3 million tons for a coal fired power plant.
-And you think about the difference in the scale, you may be driving your car significantly but with kind of power that your choosing to purchase actually has a bigger impact over the lifetime of those emissions.
-A difference, which is in the hybrid and a SUV, however, is quite significant.
+And you think about the the difference in the scale, you may be driving your car significantly but with kind of power that your choosing to purchase actually has a bigger impact over the lifetime of those emissions.
+The difference between the hybrid and a SUV, however, is quite significant.

 HARRIS: And the power plants are about 40 percent of our greenhouse gas emissions.

-SIEGEL: Well, that is still on the counting for about 60 percent of all the greenhouse emissions.
+SIEGEL: Well, that is still only accounting for about 60 percent of all the greenhouse emissions.
 So where is the rest coming from?

-HARRIS: Industrial users are a big part of it and a lot of heating, for example, buildings are a huge consumer of energy and...
+HARRIS: Industrial uses are a big part of it and a lot of heating, for example, buildings are a huge consumer of energy and...

-SIEGEL: Well, Jennifer, you mentioned SUVs and hybrids again, which brings us to an automobile question and one that has filled a bit of debate for car owners.
+SIEGEL: Well, Jennifer, you mentioned SUVs and hybrids again, which brings us to an automobile question and one that has fueled a bit of debate for car owners.

-Ms. CELESTE BUDWINHUNTER(PH) (Resident, Texas): My name is Celeste Budwinhunter.
+BLOCK: My name is Celeste Budwinhunter.
 I'm from Houston, Texas.
-And my question is what is the advantage to trading in my car and buying a hybrid - since someone else will be driving my car - and since there's a lot of energy expanded in building a hybrid, a lot of carbon dioxide emission so would it seem?
+And my question is what is the advantage to trading in my car and buying a hybrid - since someone else will be driving my car - and since there's a lot of energy expended in building a hybrid, a lot of carbon dioxide emission so I would assume.

-Ms. LAYKE: Well, actually, from the perspective of a life cycle of emissions for an automobile, the majority of the emissions actually occur in the used phase.
+BLOCK: Well, actually, from the perspective of the life cycle of emissions for an automobile, the majority of the emissions actually occur in the use phase.
 So it makes a big difference what you decide to drive.
 An average...

 SIEGEL: You mean, driving the car is more - that's creating more emissions than making the car?

-Ms. LAYKE: That's right.
+BLOCK: That's right.
 So an average car in the United States - if you look at an average car for a sport utility vehicle, for example, you've emitted ton of CO2 when you drive about 1,300 miles.
 We've drive about 12,000, 14,000 miles a year.
 An average hybrid will emit one ton if you drive 6,000 miles.
-So it's quite of significant difference in terms of your annual driving.
+So it's quite a significant difference in terms of your annual driving.